qbead/qbeadWebsite/content/book/compass.md

 ## Compass with automatic calibration

-Now instead of recording all of this data and preprocessing it in order to find the corrections we need to put to our measurements, we can instruct the SpinWheel to continuously correct itself.
+Now, instead of recording all of this data and processing it in order to correct our magnetic field measurements, we can instruct the SpinWheel to continuously correct itself.
-Initially, such an automatic correction will be significantly off, but after a few seconds of playing with the device, it will have measured enough data in order to correct itself.
+Initially, such an automatic correction will be significantly off, but after a few seconds of playing with the device, it will have measured enough data in order to perform accurate corrections.

 The code below works by first storing the biggest and smallest measurements for each axis of the magnetic sensor.